 3. Example shown but format not stated

-You showed one structured example expecting the model to copy the shape.
+You showed one structured example and expected the model to copy the shape.
 It might.
 It might also infer “structured-ish” and produce something close but not identical.
+Spot it: an example is present but there is no explicit “match this shape exactly” rule.

 4. Conflicting cues push toward prose

-“Be warm and conversational” + “return as JSON” — the model resolves toward prose because warmth lives in prose.
+“Be warm and conversational” plus “return as JSON” pulls in two directions; the model resolves toward prose because warmth lives in prose.
+Spot it: tone and format pull opposite ways.

 5. Format forgotten on follow-up turns